Regional Fertility Program

 Donor Sperm Bank

-Effective January 2011, the Diagnostic Semen Laboratory is no longer responsible for ordering donor vials for patients of the Regional Fertility Program.
-Patients are required to directly contact the three banks sourced by the Regional Fertility Program to order and purchase their own donor samples.
+The Diagnostic Semen Laboratory is no longer responsible for ordering donor sperm vials for patients of the Regional Fertility Program.
+Patients are required to directly contact a coordinator to choose a sperm donor from one of three sperm banks used by the RFP.
 These banks are Outreach Health Services (Xytex Corporation), Repromed Ltd. (Toronto, Canada) and Can-Am Cryoservices (Virginia, USA).
 Payment will be given directly to the chosen donor bank prior to shipment.
 All donor vials will be delivered to the Diagnostic Semen Laboratory.
 The use of donor sperm for fertility treatments is regulated by Health Canada.
 All Canadian sperm banks and clinics using donor sperm are inspected by Health Canada to ensure compliance with federal regulations.
-The staff at the donor banks will assist patients in the donor selection process.

 Deletions of small amounts of genetic information from the long arm of the Y chromosome may be found in 10-15 percent of men with no or very few sperm.
 These microdeletions are too small to be detected by normal karyotyping and must be tested for in special labs.
 The deletion of genes from the Y chromosome may significantly affect the production of sperm.
 Microdeletion test results are used to predict the likelihood of success of finding sperm from testicular biopsies.
 This assay is performed on a blood sample from the male partner.